QuantEcon/lecture-python-intro/_sources/cagan_adaptive.md

 where the $(T+1) \times (T+2)$ matrix $C$ is defined implicitly to align this equation with the preceding equation system.

-## Harvesting returns from our matrix formulation
+## Harvesting insights from our matrix formulation

 We now have all of the ingredients we need to solve for $\pi$ as a function of $\mu, \pi_0, \pi_0^*$.